beyescay/memento/README.md

 ```
 2 days!!
 ```
-And, that's the power of Spaced Repitition.
+And, that's the power of `Spaced Repitition`.
 Not bad right!

 Now, it's time to learn.
 See you in the app!
 Happy Learning!